 I trained over a period of 7 years as an Integrative psychotherapist at Metanoia Institute.
 I'm a qualified and experienced psychotherapist with an MSc.
 Integrative Psychotherapy from Middlesex University and a Clinical Diploma in Integrative Psychotherapy from Metanoia Institute.
 This means I work within strict professional guidelines.

 Immediately before my training as a psychotherapist I studied Psychology and hold a BSc.(Hons) Psychology (Birkbeck College, University of London).

 I’m a registered member of the UK Council for Psychotherapy (UKCP) and adhere to the UKCP Code of Ethics.
 I receive regular clinical supervision and am fully insured.
 I keep up to date with developments in the field of psychology, psychotherapy and counselling by regular attendance at CPD training events.

-In addition to working in private practice my clinical experience over the last nine years include work as an honorary psychotherapist in an NHS Hospital Psychotherapy dept, counsellor with the mental health charity MIND and bereavement counsellor in an NHS Hospice Bereavement Service.
-Here I received additional training in bereavement work.
+In addition to working in private practice my clinical experience over the last ten years includes work as an honorary psychotherapist in an NHS Hospital Psychotherapy dept, counsellor with the mental health charity MIND and bereavement counsellor in an NHS Hospice Bereavement Service.
+At the latter I received additional training in bereavement work.
 I was also a volunteer with the Samaritans for several years.
-Earlier in my career I worked in Social Services teaching adults with autism.
+Earlier in my career I worked in Westminster Social Services teaching adults with autism.

 How I work